-UN committee tells UK government to urgently reverse changes so that going to court is not prohibitively expensive
+UN committee tells UK government to reverse court changes

 The compliance committee for the UN Aarhus Convention – to which the UK is a signatory – has concluded in its latest report that recent government changes to court costs in environmental legal cases further remove the UK from compliance with its international obligations.